snap-adu-logo-color

 Stacked ADUs

 While the architectural possibilities are vast, state and local ADU laws and building codes will ultimately guide what you can build.
 Partnering with a knowledgeable contractor who can conduct a thorough feasibility study is crucial.
-Such a study assesses potential challenges and ensures that your vision aligns with legal and practical realities.
+This study will assess potential challenges and ensure that your vision aligns with legal and practical realities.
 It’s a proactive step to identify any potential issues, from property line setbacks to height restrictions, before they become costly obstacles during construction.

 How tall can your ADU be in San Diego?